-Where an employee has been trained to assume the position of another in a higher pay range and will be performing in that position for more than forty (40) consecutive hours and it is not under the normal scope of duties to assume the position, the employee may be granted a temporary five percent (5%) base pay increase retroactive to the day they began serving in the position.
+Where an employee has been trained to assume the position of another in a higher range and will be performing in that position for more than forty (40) consecutive hours and it is not under the normal scope of duties to assume the position, the employee may be granted a temporary five percent (5%) base pay increase retroactive to the day they began serving in the position.
 At the discretion of the City Manager, a higher temporary increase may be granted based on specific circumstances.
-Acting pay shall only be granted with the approval of the City Manager.
+Acting pay shall only be granted upon the recommendation of the Supervisor and Department Director and with the approval of the City Manager.

-Resolution 2025-33 Page 6 Amending and Restating Resolution 2024-79 and Adopting an Updated Compensation and Benefit Plan for Unrepresented Executive Employees June 10, 2025
+Amending and Restating Resolution 2024-78 and Adopting an Updated Compensation and Benefit Plan for Unrepresented Confidential City Employees June 10, 2025